Inflation using a triplet of Antisymmetric tensor fields: Perturbations

 Thus, we have,

 where the functions are given as,

 In the quasi de-Sitter limit, we can approximate,

-We substitute a wave solution of the form $h_e=A\exp[-i\int^t(c_Tk/a(t'))dt']\Vec{e}$ in Eq. (\ref{6.13}).
+We substitute a wave solution in eq. (\ref{6.13}) of the form $h_e=A\exp[-i\int^t(c_Tk/a(t'))dt']\Vec{e}$ .
 Here $c_T$ is the velocity of propagation of the gravitational wave, $A$ is a constant and $\Vec{e}$ is a constant vector.
 The dispersion relation turns out to be,

 For the deep subhorizon case, we have $k>>aH$.
 In this limit, we can neglect the terms proportional $\frac{aH}{k}$.
 So,